 - Digital adoption continues to grow rapidly as consumers spend an increasing amount of time online for everyday needs (e.g., social, shopping, and banking).
 An increase in mobile usage is an especially important part of this shift.
-The COVID-19 pandemic has also accelerated this shift to digital in many industries, including financial services.
-Omni-channel capabilities are important to create a consistent Client experience across channels and to serve Clients in their channel of choice. - The trend of increasing personalization using data and analytics is allowing companies to create a frictionless digital user experience as they are able to better engage with Clients and meet their needs. - Consumers continue to transfer expectations from technology companies to financial services.
-A seamless digital experience and personalization of advice and services is increasingly important in creating better experiences and outcomes for Clients. - Consumers are becoming more concerned about the protection and use of their data in an environment of increasing collection and data use, and data breaches.
-Meeting those Client concerns and expectations will be key to maintaining their trust. - The COVID-19 pandemic has also accelerated the adoption of digital health technologies, including telehealth and virtual care, as well as the shift towards hybrid, flexible working models, that are heavily reliant on technology to replicate the "inoffice experience". - A desire for a more transparent and accessible financial services experience has led to the rise of digital currencies, smart contracts, and decentralized finance ("DeFi").
+Omni-channel capabilities are also important to create a consistent Client experience across channels and to serve Clients in their channel of choice. - Increasing personalization using data and analytics is allowing companies to create a frictionless digital user experience as they can better engage with Clients and meet their needs. - Generative AI stands poised to redefine the future of financial services by enabling businesses to tailor products specifically to the customer, transforming the employee and advisor experience, reduce costs and optimise existing operations. - Consumers are becoming more concerned about the protection and use of their data in an environment of increasing collection and data use, and more wide-spread data breaches.
+Meeting those Client concerns and expectations will be key to maintaining their trust and continued digital engagement.
+Increased adoption of AI also calls for an increased focus on improving cyber security and risk management. - A desire for a more transparent and accessible financial services experience has led to the rise of digital currencies, smart contracts, and decentralized finance ("DeFi").
 Central Banks and financial institutions are exploring the use of digital currencies which may lead to disruption of the traditional banking sector.
-Increased demand for DeFi may increase competition from new/existing players, offering more accessible products through new distribution channels.
+Increased demand for DeFi may increase competition from new/existing players, offering more accessible products through new distribution channels. - Businesses have accelerated the use of digital technology to allow for remote and hybrid work.
+Companies may rely more heavily on these digital tools and shift more of their workforce to remote work.
+This, in turn, may have an impact on the commercial real estate market.